Bezos’ Ex-Housekeeper Claims She Had to Climb Out a Window to Use the Bathroom

 “The illegal acts committed by Defendants caused [Wedaa] to suffer economic and non-economic damages, including but not limited to damages for past and future wage and benefits loss, emotional pain, suffering, inconvenience, mental anguish, loss of enjoyment in life, and other nonpecuniary losses,” the lawsuit says.
 “Damages amounts will be proved at court.”

-Bezos’ attorney, Harry Korrell told The Guardian, that Wedaa’s labor violation claims “lack merit.”
+Bezos’ attorney, Harry Korrell, said in a statement that Wedaa’s labor violation claims “lack merit.”

-Korrell added that Wedaa only filed the suit after attempting to extort Bezo for money.
+“She was responsible for her own break and meal times, and there were several bathrooms and breakrooms available to her and other staff.
+The evidence will show that Ms. Wedaa was terminated for performance reasons.
+She initially demanded over $9M, and when the company refused, she decided to file this suit.”

-“The suggestion that Bezos…discriminated against Wedaa based on her race or national origin is absurd,” he said.
+Korrell added that “given their backgrounds, the suggestion that Mr. Bezos, Ms. Sanchez, or Northwestern LLC discriminated against Ms. Wedaa based on her race or national origin is absurd.”